Extended Version of GTGraffiti: Spray Painting Graffiti Art from Human Painting Motions with a Cable Driven Parallel Robot: Robot Hardware

-}{It has 4 mounting points to connect to the 4 CDPR cables.} The spray can nozzle actuating mechanism is wireless, battery-powered, and implemented using a \detail{``20kg'' }servo with the lever-arm mechanism from \cite{Liekens20thingiverse_3dprint_spraymount}.
-Complete design details can be found in our accompanying arXiv paper \cite{Chen21arxiv_gtgraffiti}.
+Our CDPR uses 4 cables in a planar configuration to exert pulling forces on the end effector via 4 motor-driven winches (see Figure \ref{fig:cdpr_diagram}).
+The end effector was built to be lightweight and carry the spray can and actuating electronics.
+It has 4 mounting points to connect to the 4 CDPR cables.
+The spray can nozzle actuating mechanism is wireless, battery-powered, and implemented using a servo with the lever-arm mechanism from \cite{Liekens20thingiverse_3dprint_spraymount}.
+Complete design details can be found in \mytoggle{Appendix \ref{sec:app_hardware}}{our accompanying arXiv paper \cite{Chen21arxiv_gtgraffiti}}.